ase2017/Advanced-Software-Engineering/README.md

 # F21AS - Advanced Software Engineering

-Repository which contains the files of the assignment of the course F21AS - Advanced Software Engineering in Heriot-Watt University
+Repository which contains assignment’s files of the course F21AS - Advanced Software Engineering in Heriot-Watt University

 Students: